willsowerbutts/gogoboot/README.md

 CLI
 ---

-The "help" command lists the various commands available.
+The `help` command lists the various commands available.
 There is little or no documentation beyond this at the moment...

-The "hardrom" command will reboot the machine using whatever is in the hardware ROMs.
+The `hardrom` command will reboot the machine using whatever is in the hardware ROMs.

-The "softrom" command is very similar to the SMSQ/E command of the same name, it reprograms the "LowRAM" in the Q40 using a ROM image and then boots from it.
-You can run "softrom <filename>" to load a ROM image from the FAT partition, or if you run it without a filename it will try to load an image over the UART.
-The format on the wire is identical to the SMSQ/E "softrom" command except that it runs at 115,200 bps.
-The "q40/sendrom" file in the source is a python script that will send a ROM image in the required format.
+The `softrom` command is very similar to the SMSQ/E command of the same name, it reprograms the "LowRAM" in the Q40 using a ROM image and then boots from it.
+You can run `softrom <filename>` to load a ROM image from the FAT partition, or if you run it without a filename it will try to load an image over the UART.
+The format on the wire is identical to the SMSQ/E `softrom` command except that it runs at 115,200 bps.
+The `q40/sendrom` file in the source is a python script that will send a ROM image in the required format.

 Before executing the ROM, softrom compares it to what is already running.
 If it matches, softrom does NOT reboot the machine.

-The "tftp" command will retrieve a file from a TFTP server.
+The `tftp` command will retrieve a file from a TFTP server.
 The syntax is:

     tftp 1.2.3.4 sourcefile destfile

-Where "1.2.3.4" is the TFTP server IP address, "sourcefile" is the filename on the TFTP server, and "destfile" is the target filename on the local disk.
+Where `1.2.3.4` is the TFTP server IP address, `sourcefile` is the filename on the TFTP server, and `destfile` is the target filename on the local disk.

-You can also run "set tftp_server 1.2.3.4" to set the tftp_server environment variable, then you can omit this, and optionally also the destination filename, from the command line (ie "tftp somefile" will work, using the same filename for the source and destination).
+You can also run `set tftp_server 1.2.3.4` to set the tftp_server environment variable, then you can omit this, and optionally also the destination filename, from the command line (ie `tftp somefile` will work, using the same filename for the source and destination).

-If you put a text file on the FAT partition starting with "#!script" then this is treated as a batch file.
-If you have a file in the root of the partition named "boot" it will be executed automatically.
+If you put a text file on the FAT partition starting with `#!script` then this is treated as a batch file.
+If you have a file in the root of the partition named `boot` it will be executed automatically.

-My own boot script looks like this:
+My own `boot` script looks like this:

     #!script
     softrom gogoboot-q40.rom
     loadimage images/boys.img
     set tftp_server "192.168.100.80"

-When the version in ROM boots, it runs the "softrom" line which loads the latest version from disk and boots into that instead.
+When the version in ROM boots, it runs the `softrom` line which loads the latest version from disk and boots into that instead.
 This saves me from needing to reprogram the EPROMs regularly.
 When it reboots using the new version, this line runs again but this time the image matches what is running so we do not reboot and instead just continue to the next command.

-The "loadimage" command, on the Q40 target, loads video memory with a raw 1MB file from disk.
+The `loadimage` command, on the Q40 target, loads video memory with a raw 1MB file from disk.
 The file is raw 1024x512x16 bit colour.
 I have discovered my wife questions why I spend hours and hours working on these things, but if I show her this feature loading a picture of our kids she suddenly seems